dilayercelik/Intro-to-Philo/README.md

 ## What is philosophy?

+### Definition
--definition of 'philosophy':  philosophy is the activity of working out the right way of thinking about things
+- definition of 'philosophy':  philosophy is the activity of working out the right way of thinking about things
  > an 'activity' rather than a 'subject': involves action

+- To genuinely understand philosophy, you need to DO IT: you need to work through philosophical problems, think about and analyse the ways other thinkers have approached these issues.

 # --------------------- TEACHING STAFF ---------------------

 ### Dr. Dave Ward